nicknomo/TextMagic-python-PRTG-integration/README.md

 This is made with the purpose of
 1) using a primary and backup gateway to ensure your textmagic message gets out
-2) Using the text to speech feature (getting phone calls instead of texts)
+2) (Optionally) Using the text to speech feature (getting phone calls instead of texts)
-3) Using PRTG with windows

 This is a very niche oriented usage, and this code is probably not useful to most people.
 Nevertheless, PRTG users relying on alerts may not receive emails or texts if a gateway goes down, or a DNS server goes down.
 The textmagic.py file will handle a single gateway failure.
 The textmagic_SUPER_HA.py is more robust and will handle a single gateway failure, but also takes into account the possibility of total dns failure.